Last updated: May 4, 2026

-Starting a landscaping business in Rhode Island does not require a general landscaping license for basic lawn care, mowing, and design services.
-However, any landscaper who applies pesticides (fertilizers with pesticides, herbicides, insecticides, or fungicides) on a client’s property for compensation must hold a Commercial Pesticide Applicator license from the Rhode Island Department of Environmental Management (DEM).
-The license requires a 12-hour core training course, passing the DEM core exam and at least one category exam, proof of insurance, and a $30 licensing fee.
-This guide covers the complete RI landscaping business setup for 2026.
+Rhode Island does not require a general state license for basic lawn care, mowing, pruning, and planting services.
+However, any landscaper who applies pesticides — including herbicides, insecticides, fungicides, or fertilizers containing pesticides — on a client’s property for compensation must hold a Commercial Pesticide Applicator license from the Rhode Island Department of Environmental Management (DEM).
+The relevant license category for landscaping is Category 3A (Ornamental and Turf).
+The initial certification fee is $75, and the license requires an annual renewal plus recertification training every five years.

 Landscaping Business Requirements in Rhode Island at a Glance